 a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for eight (8) days and shall be placed on a Probationary Substance Contract (PSC).
-The student shall successfully complete the requirements of the Probationary Substance Contract while at a regular school program.
-The District substance abuse case manager shall refer the student for participation within a District-approved treatment program with a certified addiction professional, place the student on a Probationary Substance Contract and monitor that the student remains in compliance with the terms of the Probationary Substance Contract.
+Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and referred for the Behavior Intervention Program via the Expulsion Abeyance Office.
+The student shall be placed on a Probationary Substance Contract in lieu of the Behavior Intervention Program Assignment via the Expulsion Abeyance Office.
+The Behavior Intervention Program via the Expulsion Abeyance Office will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
+The District substance abuse case manager shall monitor/verify that the student remains in compliance with the terms of the Probationary Substance Contract.

-If the student violates/breaches the terms of the Probationary Substance Contract by committing another SBBC Policy 5100, Section III violation for any drug or substance, not including nicotine, synthetic nicotine or paraphernalia during the term of the SPC, then the student shall be issued a ten-day suspension administratively assigned to a Behavior Intervention Program via the Expulsion Abeyance Office, with Substance Workback, for one (1) calendar year from the date of the Behavior Intervention conference via the expulsion Abeyance Office.
-The student shall complete the State-certified drug/alcohol rehabilitation or treatment program upon successful completion of the prescribed rehabilitation or treatment program.
+If the student violates the terms of the Probationary Substance Contract then the student shall be placed in a Behavior Intervention Program via the Expulsion Abeyance Office, with Substance Workback, for a period of one (1) calendar year commencing with the date of the offense.
+The student shall complete the state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
+The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.
-If the student fails to complete the State-certified drug/alcohol rehabilitation or treatment program, the full term of the Behavior Intervention Program assignment shall be implemented.
+If the student fails to complete the state-certified drug/alcohol rehabilitation or treatment program, the full term of the Behavior Intervention Program Assignment shall be implemented.

 b.
-Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for eight (8) days and shall be placed on a Probationary Substance Contract (PSC).
-The student shall complete the requirements of the Probationary Substance Contract while at a regular school program.
-The District substance abuse case manager shall refer the student for participation within a District-approved treatment program with a certified addiction professional, place the student on a Probationary Substance Contract and monitor that the student remains in compliance with the terms of the Probationary Substance Contract.
+Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
+The student shall be placed on a Probationary Substance Contract in lieu of an expulsion abeyance program.
+The Expulsion Abeyance Program will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
+The District substance abuse case manager shall monitor/verify that the student remains in compliance with the terms of the Probationary Substance Contract.

-If the student violates/breaches the terms of the Probationary Substance Contract by committing another SBBC Policy 5100, Section III violation for any drug or substance, not including nicotine, synthetic nicotine, or paraphernalia during the term of the SPC, then the student shall be issued a ten-day suspension with a mandatory recommendation for expulsion.
-The student shall be administratively assigned to the EAP, with Substance Workback, for one (1) calendar year from the date of the pre-expulsion conference.
-The expulsion shall be held in abeyance if the student completes the State-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
+If the student violates the terms of the Probationary Substance Contract then the student shall be placed in an expulsion abeyance program, with Substance Workback, for a period of one (1) calendar year commencing with the date of the offense.
+The expulsion shall be held in abeyance if the student completes the state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
 The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
 The District substance abuse case manager shall monitor/verify that the student has completed the prescribed program.
-If the student fails to complete the State-certified drug/alcohol rehabilitation or treatment program, the full term of the EAP shall be implemented.
+If the student fails to complete the state-certified drug/alcohol rehabilitation or treatment program, the full term of the expulsion abeyance program shall be implemented.